Covid-19 (Coronavirus) Vaccinations (as at 04/03/2021)

 APL, our Primary Care Network (The Albion, Plas Meddyg Surgery, Lyndhurst Medical Centre and Bursted Wood), began vaccinating our patients on December 15th 2020.

-We will contact you - please do not contact the surgery!
+We will contact you when it is your turn - please do not contact the surgery!

 Requests for Isolation letters for patients due to be admitted to hospital

 The Practice have been receiving requests from patients for MED3s (sicknotes) or letters for their employers, when the patient has been notified that they (or a member of the household) need to self-isolate for 14 days prior to elective admission to hospital.

 We have been advised that unless the patient is ill a MED3 should NOT be issued.

 1. The admission letter from the hospital should be sufficient evidence for an employer.